Skip to main content

 In today's world, there's a constant battle over who controls the narratives—the stories that shape our shared beliefs.
 Every side wants their version of the story to be the one that is heard, honored, believed in and cooperated with.

-This external war mirrors a war happening inside us.
+This external war mirrors a war inside us.

 If we carry post-traumatic stress, military sexual trauma, or moral injury, part of us has a story that needs to be told.

 Taking control of that story is up to us.
-The stories we’ve written so far can be changed.
-Changing these stories also affects the lives of the people who matter to us.
+The story we’ve written so far can be changed.
+And when we change our stories, we change our lives, and the lives of the people who matter to us.

-When I realized I was never meant to “do it alone,” I began to see that the right communities for me were the ones where my full story wasn't just welcomed or celebrated—it was needed.
+I once believed I had to “do it alone.”
+But when I realized I was never meant to, I saw that the right communities for me were the ones where my full story wasn't just welcomed—it was needed.

-Here’s an example from one of my experiences in Iraq:
+I’m going to share an example from one of my experiences in Iraq—starting with what I call the “standard story.”

 Standard Story: